testpress/streams-docs/docs/server-api/live-stream.md

     "parent_id": null
 }
 ```
-To notify your application about things that happen asynchronously [Create a Web Hook](../server-api/webhooks.md).

-After successfully registering the webhook, you will receive an updated webhook response.

 :::important

-To fetch the RTMP URL and stream key, you need to wait for the status to change to "Available."
-Once the status changes, you will receive the required information via a webhook.
+- The live stream server typically takes around 20-30 seconds to start.
+- Once it's up and running, both the "rtmp_url" and "stream_key" will become accessible.

 :::
+To automatically receive rtmp_url and stream key as soon as the server is established,[Create a Web Hook](../server-api/webhooks.md).

+After successfully registering the webhook, you will receive an updated webhook response.

 ## Schedule a live stream and start the server later
 ### Schedule a live stream